Advanced Varicose Vein Care

 Treatment of Varicose Vein Disease (Chronic Venous Insufficiency)

-Page Summary
+Page Overview

-This page explains how varicose vein disease is treated, why care is performed in stages, and which procedures are appropriate based on safety and medical necessity.
+This page outlines how chronic venous insufficiency (CVI) and varicose vein disease are treated, why care is performed in stages, and which procedures are appropriate based on medical necessity and safety.

 Types of Varicose Vein Treatment